 Until recently, there was no standard to measure the efficiency of an HVAC system after installation.
-That was until Rob Falke, president of the National Comfort Institute, was challenged to do so.
-After roughly five years, ASHRAE developed ASHRAE standard 211.
-It has essentially raised the bar for the HVAC industry by holding the industry accountable at the in-filed level.
+At least, that was until Rob Falke, president of the National Comfort Institute, was challenged to do so.
+After roughly five years, the result was ASHRAE standard 221.
+It has essentially raised the bar for the HVAC industry by holding the industry accountable at the in-field level.

 The Competitive Advantage to ASHRAE Standard 221

-Being skilled in ASHRAE standard 221 and the necessary test methods benefits your business in many ways.
+Those trained and skilled in ASHRAE standard 221 and the necessary test methods benefit their business in many ways.
 The standard applies to both residential and commercial heating and cooling systems.
-The tests are the same for both systems: testing airflow, temperature and electrical.
+The tests are the same for both: testing airflow, temperature and electrical capacity.
 Scoring will take about an hour in most cases, sometimes longer for larger systems.
 HVAC professionals simply follow the test procedure outline:

-How does it benefit your business or company?
+How does Standard 221 benefit your business or company?
 First, it helps build trust and establishes your role as an expert.
 You can identify the losses in the system once installed and the solutions to increase the performance of your customer’s system.
 Second, your compensation should be equally rewarding.
 Most will be happy to hear they don’t need a complete system changeout.
-Whatever component fixes or changes you recommend should be welcomed by clients.
-Aside from IAQ, this is another way you can differentiate your business from your race-to-the-bottom competitors.
+Thus, whatever component fixes or changes you recommend should be welcomed by clients.
+Aside from IAQ, this is another way to differentiate your business from competitors.